llambiel/letsecureme/post.md

 ## Let's Encrypt setup

 Go for Let's Encrypt.
-As per [the official documnetation](https://letsencrypt.readthedocs.org/en/latest/intro.html#installation), we need to clone its [GIT](https://github.com/letsencrypt/letsencrypt) repository and launche `letsencrypt-auto`:
+As per [the official documnetation](https://letsencrypt.readthedocs.org/en/latest/intro.html#installation), you need to clone its [GIT](https://github.com/letsencrypt/letsencrypt) repository and launche `letsencrypt-auto`:

     sudo apt-get install -y git
     sudo git clone https://github.com/letsencrypt/letsencrypt /opt/letsencrypt
     /opt/letsencrypt/letsencrypt-auto

-Note that as we said in the beginning the setup script will install all the required dependencies automatically.
+Note that as said in the beginning, the setup script will install all the required dependencies automatically.
 Although convenient, this implies that you loose some control of what is installed on your machine.

-We can now request a certificate for your domain.
+You can now request a certificate for your domain.
 You'll get prompted to provide your email address for the expiring notifications and accept the Terms:

     export DOMAINS="yourdomain.here,www.yourdomain.here"
     export DIR=/var/www/demo